Steven-MKN/Steven-MKN.github.io/README.md

 - [ ] add simple tests (to pipeline too)

 ### To deploy
-build the application into a branch called gh-pages and push with this command `npm run deploy`, github will read this branch for the landing page
+run `npm run deploy`, this will build the project and push to the `gh-pages` branch, github will read this branch for the landing page

 ### When dev-ing